LD4/LD4_CoC/README.md

 Short link: <http://bit.ly/ld4CoC>

-# NOTE: THIS DOCUMENT IS A WORK IN PROGRESS.
-IT IS NOT CURRENTLY COMPLETE OR APPROVED BY THE LD4 COMMUNITY.

 ## About & Scope

 [Linked Data for Libraries, Linked Data for Production, and Linked Data for Libraries Labs](https://ld4l.org/) are a series of grant-funded projects working broadly on implementing Linked Data in library workflows across functional areas and domains.
 The umbrella, open community effort is referred to as 'LD4'.